ArtchayaHas/Portfolio/Project 8 Feature detection and matching/README.md

 ### This computer vision project used Feature matching from OpenCV and added little code for calculation total price of the items the computer have seen and matched.

+**Application**

+Computer vision and price calculation can be utilized to calculate the price of items that cannot be labeled with a barcode, such as freshly baked sweets and bakery products.
+This approach would be beneficial for local shops that sell these types of items.

 **The workflow of this program**
 1. Get names of items from files' name (Picture files) and saved them in list.